hacoden/bismon/work.md

 `agenda_remove_tasklet_BM` to remove a tasklet.

-The worker threads are running tasklets of `very_high` then `high` ... priority first.
+The worker threads are running tasklets of `very_high` then `high` ... up to `very_low` priority first.
 Occasionally a lower priority task could be run (once every 32 times, randomly).
 The order in which tasklets of same priority are running is unspecified (and essentially random).